asplake/agendashift-open/resources/oi-sdr.md

       * Host Leadership
       * Viable System Model (VSM)

 The deck (to which you can subscribe below) includes a slide with the above text.
-In the coming weeks we’ll expand these points in further slides.
+Over the coming weeks we’ll expand these points in further slides.

 ## Related